fbpx

 3. Payment: The summer school tuition will be added to your family FACTS account.
 Please log on to your FACTS account to pay the summer school fee.
 Note: Please allow 24 hours for the Summer School fee to be added to your FACTS account.

 Westminster Academy reserves the right to cancel course offerings if enrollment is insufficient.
 A full refund will be given for canceled courses.
 A non-refundable $100 registration fee will be charged for withdrawing prior to the start of classes.
 NO REFUND will be given after the start of classes.
+An additional fee may be charged for special needs students who require individualized assistance in their studies.

 For additional information, please contact Donna Payner, Summer School Coordinator, at paynerd@wa.edu.